Gleyber Torres Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 16th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Rays pitching staff is 15th in the league with a collective 8.8 strikeouts per nine innings.

-- Rays pitchers combine to surrender 21 home runs (0.6 per game), the fewest in baseball.
+- The Rays give up the fewest home runs in baseball (21 total, 0.6 per game).

-- Rasmussen gets the start for the Rays, his seventh of the season.
-He is 3-2 with a 3.66 ERA and 34 strikeouts in 32 2/3 innings pitched.
+- The Rays will look to Guerra (0-0) in his second start of the season.

-- In his most recent time out on Sunday, the right-hander threw five innings against the Chicago White Sox, allowing three earned runs while surrendering nine hits.
+- In his most recent time out -- out of the bullpen on Saturday -- the right-hander threw one scoreless inning against the New York Yankees without surrendering a hit.

-- The 27-year-old has an ERA of 3.66, with 9.6 strikeouts per nine innings, in six games this season.
-Opponents have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.